RishiNatarajan6932/Toyota_Project/README.md

 ## What we learned

-- Car buying is emotional, not just numerical
+- Car buying is personal process, not just another aspect or consideration thats apart of your life on a day-to-day basis
 - AI recommendations work best when they're transparent and relatable
 - UX matters—small touches like sliders and personal questions dramatically improve engagement
 - The future of automotive shopping is personalization, not static filters